O365/python-o365/README.md

 message = Message(parent=account, main_resource='shared_mailbox@example.com')  # message is using 'shared_mailbox@example.com' resource
 ```

+Usually you will work with the default 'ME' resuorce, but you can also use one of the following:

+- **'me'**: the user which has given consent. the default for every protocol.
+- **'user:user@domain.com'**: a shared mailbox or a user account for which you have permissions.
+If you don't provide 'user:' will be infered anyways.
+- **'sharepoint:sharepoint-site-id'**: A sharepoint site id.
+- **'group:group-site-id'**: A office365 group id.

 ## Authentication
 You can only authenticate using oauth athentication as Microsoft deprecated basic oauth on November 1st 2018.